-There are over 60 emergency call boxes located throughout the Georgia College campus.
+There are emergency call boxes located throughout the Georgia College campus.
 They are strategically located in parking lots and walking areas throughout the entire campus, including The Village Apartments.
 The call boxes provide two-way communication between the caller and the Georgia College Police Department dispatcher.
 The call boxes can be used to report any type of emergency, suspicious activity, to ask for an escort, or any other public safety related inquiry.

 - You may know your neighbors in your residence hall or apartment building are fellow students-but what else do you know about them?
 At best, most of the people in your building will be acquaintances.
 Until you know them well enough to be friends, don't take chances.

 - Don't lend your keys, student ID, driver's license, or other property to anyone.